Menu

 9.00 Phonics

-10.40 Busy Time (child initiated learning- staff observing and working with individuals and/or small groups of children) and snack cafe.
+10:50 Busy Time (child initiated learning- staff observing and working with individuals and/or small groups of children).

 12.00 Lunch

-1.20 Busy Time (child initiated learning- staff observing and working with individuals and/or small groups of children) and snack cafe.
+1.20 Busy Time and Rainbow Challenge (child initiated learning- staff observing and working with individuals and/or small groups of children).

 Reception Baseline Assessment